How to avoid (apparent) signaling in Bell tests: Estimate for the systematic errors

 (E3) Higher order down-conversion events.
-At the low pump power used in the experiment, the rate of so-called accidental coincidences was fairly minimal, of the order of $0.1$ Hz or less.
+At the low pump power used in the experiment, the rate of so-called accidental coincidences was fairly minimal, of the order of 0.1 per second or less.
 This can be estimated by counting coincident events between detectors in the same measurement station.
 Such a low rate does nevertheless affect the final result by lowering visibilities and therefore the violation.
-This can be seen as if the source were more noisy.
-Therefore, we do not consider this as a systematic error and we do not to subtract this noise in our evaluation.
+This can be seen as if the source would be more noisy.
+Therefore, we do not consider this as a systematic error and we do not subtract this noise in our evaluation.